BytePhoenixCoding/BlockchainTokenSniper/README.md

 - Auto sell after certain profit reached?
 - Make ETHTokenSniper that does the exact same but runs on the ethereum blockchain
 - Make code more efficient so can run faster and snipe faster
 - Are all tokens that haven't verified their source code bad?
 Probably not.
 But I'm currently just assuming that developers will verify their source code before adding liquidity.
+I can't tell if it's a scam or not if the source code isn't verified.
+- Ignore tokens that are called 'test'.

 If you’ve found this bot useful and have profited from it please consider donating any token to my BSC wallet address: 0xE75470B9a7c93038195ca116E342c42F6B3F758b